ExLeonem/master-thesis-code/wp/README.md

     - [ ] Adding running metrics writer
     - [ ] Adding confirmation to proceed with experiments with timeout
     - [ ] Adding seed switch
-    - [ ] ExperimentSuitMetrics creates when trying to only read old metrics.
-(FIX)
+    - [ ] ExperimentSuitMetrics creates directory and meta file when trying to non-existent metrics directory.
+(BUG)
     - [ ] Use initial indices over different experiments